-- A. Pursuant to C.R.S. § 6-1-1306(1), a Controller's privacy notice must include specific methods through which a Consumer may submit requests to exercise Data Rights.
-Any method specified by a Controller must comply with each of the following: - 1.
-Consider the ways in which Consumers normally interact with the Controller:

-- a.
-A Controller that operates exclusively online and has a direct relationship with a Consumer from whom it collects Personal Data shall only be required to provide an email address for submitting access, correction, deletion, or data portability requests. - A Controller that does not fall within subsection (A)(1)(a), above, shall provide two or more designated methods for submitting a Data Rights request.
+- A. Pursuant to C.R.S. § 6-1-1306(1), a Controller's privacy notice must include specific methods through which a Consumer may submit requests to exercise Data Rights. - B. Any method specified by a Controllerpursuant to this rule must comply with each of the following: - 1.
+Consider the ways in which Consumers normally interact with the Controller: - a.
+A Controller that operates exclusively online and has a direct relationship with a Consumer from whom it collects Personal Data shall only be required to provide an email address for submitting access, correction, deletion, or data portability requests. - b.
+A Controller that does not fall within subsection (A)(1)(a), above, shall provide two or more designated methods for submitting a Data Rights request.
 If a Controller maintains a website, mobile application, or other digital presence, one method for submitting requests shall be through its website, mobile application, or digital interface, such as through a webform; - c.
 If a Controller interacts with Consumers in person, the Controller shall consider providing an in-person method such as a printed form the Consumer can directly submit or send by mail; a tablet or computer portal that allows the Consumer to complete and submit an online form; or a telephone by which the Consumer can call the Controller's toll-free number. - 2.
-Comply with requirements provided in 4 CCR 904-3, Rule 3.01; - 3.
-Use reasonable data security measures, consistent with 4 CCR 904-3, Rule 6.09, when exchanging information in furtherance of Data Rights requests, considering the volume, scope and nature of Personal Data that may be exchanged; - 4.
-Be easy for Consumers to execute, requiring a minimal number of steps; and - 5.
-Not use Dark Patterns, as defined by C.R.S. § 6-1-1303(9) and prohibited by 4 CCR 904-3, Rule 7.09. - B. The Data Rights request method does not have to be specific to Colorado, so long as the request method: - 1.
+Enable the Consumer to submit the request to the Controller at any time; - 3.
+Comply with requirements for disclosures, notifications, and other communications to Consumers provided in 4 CCR 904-3, Rule 3.0102; - 3.
+Use reasonable data security measures, consistent with 4 CCR 904-3, Rule 6.09, when exchanging information in furtherance of Data Rights requests, considering the volume, scope and nature of Personal Data that may be exchanged; and - 4.
+Be easy for Consumers to execute, requiring a minimal number of steps; and. - 5.
+Not use Dark Patterns, as defined by C.R.S. § 6-1-1303(9) and prohibited by 4 CCR 904-3, Rule 7.09. - BC.
+The Data Rights request method does not have to be specific to Colorado, so long as the request method: - 1.
 Clearly indicates which rights are available to Colorado Consumers; - 2.
 Provides all Data Rights available to Colorado Consumers; - 3.
 Provides Colorado Consumers a clear understanding of how to exercise their rights; and - 4.
-Meets all other requirements of this part, 4 CCR 904-3, Rule 4.02. - C. When a Consumer submits a Data Rights request, a Controller may only collect Personal Data through the request process if the Personal Data is reasonably necessary to Authenticate the Consumer, respond to the request, or effectuate the Data Rights request. - D. A Controller must not require a Consumer to create a new user account to exercise their Data Rights request, but may require a Consumer to use an existing password-protected account. - E. If a Consumer or Authorized Agent submits a request for an Opt-Out Purpose in a manner that is not one of the Controller's specified Data Rights request methods, or the request is otherwise deficient in a manner unrelated to the Authentication process, the Controller shall either: (1) treat the request as if it had been submitted in accordance with the Controller's specified request methods, or (2) provide the Consumer with information on how to submit the request or remedy any deficiencies in the request.
+Meets all other requirements of this part, 4 CCR 904-3, Rule 4.02. - CD.
+When a Consumer submits a Data Rights request, a Controller may only collect Personal Data through the request process if the Personal Data is reasonably necessary to Authenticate the Consumer, respond to the request, or effectuate the Data Rights request. - DE.
+A Controller must not require a Consumer to create a new user account to exercise their Data Rights request, but may require a Consumer to use an existing password-protected account. - EF.
+If a Consumer or Authorized Agent submits a request for an Opt-Out Purpose in a manner that is not one of the Controller's specified Data Rights request methods, or the request is otherwise deficient in a manner unrelated to the Authentication process, the Controller shall either: (1) treat the request as if it had been submitted in accordance with the Controller's specified request methods, or (2) provide the Consumer with information on how to submit the request or remedy any deficiencies in the request.